-Hide a column in your result set by clicking Hide column in its Column Actions menu.
+Hide a column in your result set by hovering over the column and clicking the Hide column icon.
 Once you hide a column, it won’t show in your Result Table.
 If you need to use hidden columns in a Formula, hide the columns as the last step.
 Columns must be present in the Result Table to use in other Actions, aggregations, or custom formulas.

 Limit the number of rows included in your query results.
 This can be useful when applied after a sort.
 For example, sort sales in descending order and limit rows to 10 to show the top 10 sales.
 Offset allows you to select a specific range of rows.
 For example, to include only rows 10-30, set the limit to 20 and the offset to 10.